pchoi-edr/TechEngr-C360-LOS-API/api-list/srf-fields-api.md

 /api/v1/serviceRequestFields
 ```

+Accessing this endpoint via an HTTP GET method will return a
+representation of the fields available as part of your SRF.

+The fields will broadly be delineated into three groups, each under their
+own data element:

+* The `meta` group contains descriptions of fields that describe the SRF,
+  but which are not actually visible SRF fields within Collateral 360.
+  These may represent data that are normally handled behind-the-scenes
+  or automatically within Collateral 360, and that therefore may require
+  special consideration by your application.

+  For example, if your organization uses cabinets in Collateral 360 to
+  organize your service requests, cabinet selection is ordinarily performed
+  in the user interface prior to entering data into the service request form
+  screen.
+When creating a service request via the API, the schema for the
+  cabinet selection field will accordingly appear in the `meta` section.

+* The `transactional` section contains schemata for fields that are only
+  entered once, regardless of how many collateral properties are part of
+  the service request.

+  For example, a loan principal amount would typically appear here, since
+  each loan only has one principal amount irrespective of how many real
+  properties are used to collateralize it.

+* The `collaterals` section contains schemata for fields that are entered
+  for each collateral property associated with the service request.

+  For example, a property street address would appear here, since each
+  real property used to collateralize a loan has its own address.

 The following are examples of XML and JSON data format.
+These are
-These are default data fields which are required.
-Custom data fields can be added to "extended" for main data and collateral data.
-So you can submit custom fields for the Service Request and custom fields for the collateral data as well.
+default data fields which are required.
+Custom data fields can be
+added to "extended" for main data and collateral data.
+So you can
+submit custom fields for the Service Request and custom fields for
+the collateral data as well.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>